Canadian tradition of giving children hammers at birth pays off - The Beaverton

 Canadian tradition of giving children hammers at birth pays off

-PARIS – The gold medals won this week by Canada’s Ethan Katzberg and Camryn in the ’s and women’s hammer throw at the 2024 Olympics have been a welcome and unexpected payoff of the longstanding Canadian of giving at birth.
+PARIS – The gold medals won this week by ’s Ethan Katzberg and Camryn Rogers in the men’s and women’s hammer throw at the 2024 Olympics have been a welcome and unexpected payoff of the longstanding Canadian of giving at birth.

 In a ceremony largely unknown to the outside world, families from coast to coast to coast engage in the custom of placing a shiny metal hammer in the crib next to their sleeping child on their first night at home.
 Though all Canadians do this, the origin of this tradition is shrouded in confusion and myth.